Tausif-1998/Data-Loading-CSV-to-SQL-Table/README.md

    - Task Scheduler runs the .bat → which runs Python script → which processes files and      logs results.
    - Task finishes immediately after processing — no hanging.
 2. Your SQL table → check new rows appended

+---
+# 🤝 Contribution
+Contributions are welcome!
+Please open an issue or submit a pull request if you’d like to contribute to the project's enhancement.